 The City acknowledges that Joondalup 2022 does not sit in isolation.
 The 10-year Plan fits within a State and Federal planning context that must be aligned with the broader strategic priorities that impact the community at large.
 The following diagram depicts the relationship between key external planning documents and Joondalup 2022.

 Please note: some key external planning documents are currently in a draft format.

 FEDERAL

-Australia 2055: 2015 Intergenerational Report COAG National Objective and Criteria for Future Strategic Planning of Capital Cities Sustainable Australia - Sustainable Communities: A Sustainable Population Strategy for Australia
+Australia 2055: 2015 Intergenerational Report Australia's Biodiversity Conservation Strategy 2010-2030 COAG National Objective and Criteria for Future Strategic Planning of Capital Cities